Direct Line: (214) 888-4843

 B.S.
 Biology, 2006, summa cum laude

-Hamad graduated summa cum laude from the University of Texas at Arlington with a bachelor’s of science in biology and then graduated magna cum laude from Southern Methodist University’s Dedman School of Law, where he served as a member of the Barristers.
-Hamad was one of a handful of students in his entering law school class that was selected as a recipient of the prestigious William L. Hutchison Scholarship in recognition of academic achievement and commitment to the community.
+Hamad earned his undergraduate degree, summa cum laude, at the University of Texas at Arlington with a bachelor’s of science in biology.
+He graduated magna cum laude from Southern Methodist University’s Dedman School of Law, where he served as a member of the Barristers.
+Hamad was one of a handful of students in his entering law school class to be selected as a recipient of the prestigious William L. Hutchison Scholarship in recognition of academic achievement and commitment to the community.

-Hamad has represented clients in matters involving a variety of technologies, including pharmaceuticals, retractable syringes and catheters, heat exchange coils, computerized meal planning, data storage systems, digital encryption, electronic check clearance, network payment systems, Ethernet and data buffering systems, electronic trading card games, interactive distributed internet media, virtual private networks and internet security, remote audio control and access, multimedia content protection and purchasing, mobile payment technologies, and cloud computing.
+Hamad has represented clients in matters involving a variety of technologies, including pharmaceuticals; retractable syringes and catheters; heat exchange coils; computerized meal planning; data storage systems; digital encryption; electronic check clearance; network payment systems; Ethernet and data buffering systems; electronic trading card games; interactive distributed internet media; virtual private networks and internet security; remote audio control and access; multimedia content protection and purchasing; mobile payment technologies; audio/video conferencing; integrated circuits; mobile device antennas; oil and gas well completion; oil and gas fracturing fluids; and cloud computing.

 - Retractable Technologies Inc., et al. v.
 Becton Dickinson and Co.Hamad represented Retractable Technologies in its patent infringement, antitrust, and false advertising actions against Becton Dickinson.
 Hamad worked with technical and human behavior experts and briefed pre-trial issues.
 Retractable went on to win a verdict of over $113 million.